-John Ketchum is the Deputy Editor of SB Nation.
-Before that he worked on the social media team at CNN and was at the Center for Public Integrity, an investigative news outlet based in Washington, DC.
+John Ketchum is the Managing Editor of AfroTech.
+Before that he worked as the Deputy Editor of SB Nation, on the social media team at CNN and was at the Center for Public Integrity, an investigative news outlet based in Washington, DC.
 While at CPI, Ketchum ran the center’s social media accounts and was responsible for the organization’s overall audience engagement strategy.
 Before coming to CPI, he worked as a producer for NPR’s Morning Edition.
 Prior to NPR, Ketchum helped launch the Wealth and Poverty desk at Marketplace, the public radio program covering business and the economy.
 He also served as a 2016 WVU Reed College of Media Innovator-in-Residence.

 Editor-in-Chief, The Texas Tribune

 Emily Ramshaw is editor-in-chief of The Texas Tribune.
 Under her leadership, the Tribune has won a Peabody Award, nine national Edward R. Murrow Awards, IRE's Gannett Award for Innovation in Watchdog Journalism and eight honors from the Online News Association.
 Before coming aboard as one of the Tribune’s original reporters, Ramshaw spent six years at The Dallas Morning News, where she broke national stories about sexual abuse inside Texas’ youth lock-ups, reported from inside a West Texas polygamist compound, uncovered “fight clubs” inside state institutions for the disabled and investigated a series of deadly transplants where patients received rabies-tainted organs.
 The Texas APME named Ramshaw its 2008 Star Reporter of the Year.
 Ramshaw serves on the board of the Pulitzer Prize.

 Documentary Filmmaker/Visual Journalist/Media Artist